mengelbart/draft-engelbart-avtcore-rtp-gpcc/draft-engelbart-avtcore-rtp-gpcc.md

 packets.
 This memo also describes congestion control for a practical solution for the real-time streaming of point clouds.
-Finally, the document defines parameters that may be used to select optional features of the payload format or signall properties of the RTP stream.
+Finally, the document defines parameters that may be used to select optional features of the payload format or signal properties of the RTP stream.
-The parameters can be used with Session Description Protocol (SDP).
+The parameters can be used with the Session Description Protocol (SDP).

 --- middle